io-swiss/io-prc-atow/docs/source/first_steps.rst

 Downloading Database Files (Optional) .....................................

-Database files can be downloaded from the IO-Aero Google Drive directory `io_aero_data/TO DO/database/TO DO` to your local repository directory `data`.
+Database files can be downloaded from the IO-Swiss Aero GmbH Google Drive directory `io_aero_data/TO DO/database/TO DO` to your local repository directory `data`.
 Before extracting, if a `postgres` directory exists within the `data` directory, it should be deleted.

 Follow these steps to manage the database files:

 a.
-Access the IO-Aero Google Drive Directory:
+Access the IO-Swiss Aero GmbH Google Drive Directory:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Navigate to the IO-Aero Google Drive and locate the directory `io_aero_data/TO DO/database/TO DO`.
+Navigate to the IO-Swiss Aero GmbH Google Drive and locate the directory `io_aero_data/TO DO/database/TO DO`.

 b.
 Download Database Files:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~